Alexander-Stewart/astro-sonify/README.md

 06/26/18: Finished the sound system with MS1, but could use tweaking and scalability.
 Looked at volumetric rendering for unity, it is possible, but need to research more.
 I will have more information tomorrow morning in the meeting. work hours: 9-5

+06/27/18: Looked up financials for each of the plug ins and put them into a text document.
+Also cleaned up code for readability. work hours: 9-5

+06/28/18: Created a movement system that you can fly around in.
+If you press one of the analog sticks, a ray will shoot out of the controller, and if it hits a desginated spot on the supernova, a screen will pop up with a description of what part of the super nova that is. work hours: 9-5